 Children with autism, as well as those with other developmental disabilities, may have a dysfunctional sensory system.
 Sometimes one or more senses are either over- or under-reactive to stimulation.
 Such sensory problems may be the underlying reason for such behaviors as rocking, spinning, and hand-flapping.

 Sensory integration therapy, as practiced by occupational therapists, uses play activities in ways designed to change how the brain reacts to touch, sound, sight and movement.

 12:15 - 12:45: Social Skills & Gross Motor Play

 It has always been recognized that social interaction is an area of difficulty for children diagnosed with an ASD, especially social interactions, social communications and social imagination.

 Children will learn in the classroom, in the sensory room and on the playground.
 Teachers and therapists will help the children learn social skills by teaching the principles of: sharing and turn taking, initiating interactions, responding appropriately to greetings and play initiations, attention to facial expressions and body language, respecting personal boundaries and space, and eye contact.

 At the Carrie Brazer Center for Autism, we will help the children with their conversation skills, friendship skills and play skills.
 We will teach them to understand their emotions and deal with conflicts - all within a positive environment of fun and joy.

-Applied Behavior Analysis focuses on the principles that explain how learning takes place.
+Behavior Therapy focuses on the principles that explain how learning takes place.
 Positive reinforcement is one such principle.
 When a behavior is followed by some sort of reward, the behavior is more likely to be repeated.”(Autism Speaks).